nvim-neo-tree/example-source/README.md

             "git_status",
-            "example" -- <-- external sources need to be a fully qualified path to the module --"my.name.example" <-- Feel free to add to your folder structure to create a namespace, -- The name of the modeul will be the last part, or whatever your module -- experts as the `name` field.
+            "example" -- <-- external sources need to be a fully qualified path to the module --"my.name.example" <-- Feel free to add to your folder structure to create a namespace, -- The name of the source will be the last part, or whatever your module -- exports as the `name` field.
         },
         example = {
             -- The config for your source goes here.
 This is the same as any other source, plus whatever